Upgrade to remove ads

 the tendency to believe, after learning an outcome, that one would have foreseen it

-a carefully worded statement of the procedures used in a research stud/ used to define the testing
+a carefully worded statement of the exact procedures (operations) used in a research study

 repeating the essence of a research study, usually with different participants in different situations, to see whether the basic finding extends to other participants and circumstances